ivanbgd/stock-trading-cli-with-async-streams/README.md

 - The goal is to experiment with:
     - synchronous (blocking) code,
     - with single-threaded asynchronous code,
-    - with multithreaded asynchronous code (which proved to be the fastest solution for this concrete problem),
+    - with multithreaded asynchronous code,
-    - with different implementations of actors ([the Actor model](https://en.wikipedia.org/wiki/Actor_model)):
+    - with different implementations of Actors ([the Actor model](https://en.wikipedia.org/wiki/Actor_model)):
         - with [actix](https://crates.io/crates/actix), as an Actor framework for Rust,
         - with [xactor](https://crates.io/crates/xactor), as another Actor framework for Rust,
         - perhaps with own implementation of Actors,
         - with a single actor that is responsible for downloading, processing, and printing of the processed data to console,
-        - with three actors that are responsible for the three mentioned tasks,
+        - with two actors: the data-fetching one and the one that combines data processing and printing of results,
+        - with three actors: one for data-fetching, one for data-processing and printing to console, and one for writing results to a `CSV` file,
         - with `async/await` combined with `Actors`,
         - with single-threaded implementation,
-        - with multithreaded implementation,
+        - with multithreaded implementation (with various libraries),
         - with various combinations of the above.
 - Some of that was suggested by the project author, and some of it was added on own initiative.
     - Not everything is contained in the final commit.
-    - Commit history contains different implementations.
+    - The repository commit history contains different implementations.
 - The goal was also to create a web service for serving the requests for fetching of the data.
     - We can send the requests manually from the command line.
 We are not implementing a web client.

 ## Implementation Notes and Conclusions

+### Synchronous Single-Threaded Implementation

-- We started with synchronous code.
-It was slow.
+- We started with synchronous code, i.e., with a blocking implementation.
+- The implementation was single-threaded.
+- The [yahoo_finance_api](https://crates.io/crates/yahoo_finance_api) crate that we used supports the blocking feature.
+- This implementation was slow.

+### Asynchronous Single-Threaded Implementation

 - Then we moved to a regular (sequential, single-threaded) `async` version.
     - With all S&P 500 symbols it took `84` seconds for it to complete.
 - Then we upgraded the main loop to use explicit concurrency with `async/await` paradigm.
   It runs multiple instances of the same `Future` concurrently.
-  We are using the [futures](https://crates.io/crates/futures) crate to help us do
+  We are using the [futures](https://crates.io/crates/futures) crate to help us achieve
   this: `futures::future::join_all(queries).await;`.
   This uses the waiting time more efficiently.
   This is not multithreading.